(If you want a quick guide for beginners how to start investing in the Philippine stock market, you can download your free ebook here.)

 The model portfolio consists of stocks that COL Financial recommends in its monthly strategy report, COLing the Shots.
-It consists of the stocks they believe to have favourable fundamentals, and are expected to be the major beneficiaries of the prevailing macroeconomic trends.
+It consists of the stocks they believe to have favorable fundamentals, and are expected to be the major beneficiaries of the prevailing macroeconomic trends.

 In short, it’s a “model” portfolio that COL Financial maintains.
 COL Financial adds/removes stocks to/from the list depending on their performance and market changes.
-It’s a porftolio you could literally monitor or copy.
+It’s a portfolio you could literally monitor or copy.
 You can check this post for updates on COL Model Portfolio.

 You can access this info still from the investment guide and choosing the Model Portfolio Set-up.